TeamMacLean/mutations_hts_noref/notes_records/daily_record/2015/04_october_2015.md

 5. Quantchem r library is used to scan a range of model fits for 4 ararbidopsis data sets.
 Mostly 4th order polynomial or weighted 4th order polynomial seems to be a good fit.

 6. Resulting model equations can be used to reverse predict the approximate disatnce between variants (there by contigs) in the snp density based arrangement

+## October 26th to 30th

+1. Binning data using contig lengths shows many peaks over varying distances.
+Such a distribtuion has not given distinct peaks as binning data to different lengths.

+2. Box plots of pacbio read lengths and arabidopsis assembly contig length shows that assembly contig lengths are higher.
+Indicating that above peak distribution using assembly lenghts or pacbio read lengths may not provide a distinct peak region.

+3. A pacbio read assembly may be better than pacbio reads and illumina assemblies. test pacbio assembly distribtuion.

+4. Previous attempts using arabidopsis assemblies to pick causative mutation has not been successful.
+So Arabidopsis genome is fragmented using fragments sizes of exponential distribtuon with mean of 11kb. this is to test if the assemblies have caused more errors in limiting identification of mutation.